cloudmesh-community/book/chapters/rest/rest-spec.md

 ### Open API 3.0 Specification (OAS 3.0)

-OAS 3.0 key definitions can be depicted in the following figure.
+OAS 3.0 key definitions are depicted in @fig:oas3-spec

 ![Components of OAS 3.0 [Source](https://blog.readme.io/an-example-filled-guide-to-swagger-3-2/)](images/openapi3.png){#fig:oas3-spec}

-Basic structure of the definitions would look like this.
-The sample REST service, exposes *http://localhost:8080/cloudmesh* basepath.
-Under that base path, an endpoint has been exposed as *cloudmesh/cpu* which would return CPU information of the server.
+The basic structure of the definitions would look like this.
+The sample REST service exposes *http://localhost:8080/cloudmesh* basepath.
+Under that base path, an endpoint has been exposed as *cloudmesh/cpu*, which would return CPU information of the server.
 It uses a predefined schema to return the results, which is defined under the *components/schemas*.
 See the Section [OpenAPI REST Service via Introspection](#sec:openapi-introspection}) for the detailed example.